 Extreme caution must be exercised when working with and around compressed cylinders of extremely flammable gases like acetylene and propane.
 Both of these compressed gases can be found at most construction sites.
 Acetylene is used in torches to weld, cut, and braze metal.
 Propane fuel powers heavy machinery like forklifts.

 Acetylene and propane can be extremely hazardous on construction sites.
 Aside from explosions, these compressed gases can cause many other accidents like:

 - Chemical Burns

 OSHA regulates the storage of all compressed gases at the workplace.
 These regulations legally bind manufacturers and employers to inspect and test the storage cylinders of all compressed gases.
 OSHA standards also state that these cylinders must be chained to walls and kept in the shade to prevent breakage and overheating.
 Workers must all be trained on the proper storage and handling of compressed gas cylinders.
 To learn more about OSHA standards and regulations of compressed gases, click here.

 We Treat Clients Like Family

 If you or someone you love has been injured in a compressed gas explosion, contact the experienced explosion accident attorneys at Joe and Martin.
 We can help you get the absolute maximum amount of compensation you deserve for your injuries, expenses, losses, and damages.
 Worried you can't afford quality legal representation?
 Don't sweat it.
 We never turn away potential clients due to lack of finances or insurance.
-We can cover all your legal expenses and you won't pay us a cent until we recover compensation for you.
 Contact our offices today or fill out an online form to learn more about what our firm can do for you (843) 357-8888.